illassbro/AutoDECK/README.md

 ##How to use it?:

-Install Java 1.6; Download AutoDECK, Unzip, Dubbed Click...... add your host list(IPs or hostnames) and password list in the note pad pop ups and your are done.
-Enjoy your automated setup.
+Install Java 1.6; Download AutoDECK, Unzip, Dubbed Click......
+As it runs, add your host list(IPs or hostnames) and password list in the notepad pop-ups and your are done.
+Enjoy your automated setup!

 (Please see the video)

 ##Known Issues (AutoDECK):

-One thing to note is that the tool will try all known password on every host; so if you have one password for every host it will be fine but if you have different passwords for each host try to make the two files (hostfile/passfile) match line for line else it will try passwords in the list until it finds one that works this could take a long time depending on how many password you have.
+##### "One thing to note is that the tool will try all listed passwords on every host until it finds one that works."

+So if you have one password for every host it will be fast but if you have different passwords for each host try to make the two files (hostfile/passfile) match line for line else, it will try passwords in the list until it finds one that works and this could take a long time depending on how many password you have.

 ##Known Issues (Rundeck/jsch):